Tag Archives: christmas

 The By George Virtual Eggnog Bowl

-For this Christmas season the By George elves are provided merry quotes, seasonal facts and interesting trivia to add frothy cheer to your days.
+As is the tradition around our workshop, throughout the Christmas season the By George elves will be provided merry quotes, seasonal facts, and interesting trivia to add frothy cheer to your days.
 Enjoy diving into our virtual eggnog bowl.
+Take up a glass and join the party through December.
+Cheers!

 With Eggnog, you know the holiday season is upon us!